-The TEST option is required to cause the symbol tables and object module control dictionaries to be included in the load module.
-LIST and XREF are diagnostic options, and NCAL and LET are special processing options that are useful in program testing.
+The TEST option is required to cause symbol tables and object module control dictionaries to be included in the load module.
+LIST and XREF are diagnostic options; NCAL and LET are special processing options that are useful in testing a program.